hbctraining/variant_analysis/lessons/03_file_formats.md

 **4.** Using `grep`, extract only the meta-information lines from the VCF file.

-**5.** using `grep`, extract the lines containing the names of all of the software packages that were used in the creation of this VCF file?
+**5.** Using `grep`, extract the lines containing the names of all of the software packages that were used in the creation of this VCF file?

-**Bonus Challenge:** **6.** For the sample at position 806262 on chromosome 19, what is the reference allele?
+**Bonus Challenge:** **6.** For the variant at position 806262 on chromosome 19, what is the reference allele?

 ## BED